WakerD/asch/docs/whitepaper/cctime_en.md

 #8 Appendix A: XCT (Current Coin) First Round Airdrop Examples

-For example, if total number of Asch coin to participate in airdrop is 40 million（Xxas） this round and the weighting factor of Asch is 2, the Asch coin is calculated as 100 million（Sxas） totally.
+For example, if total number of Asch coin to participate in airdrop is 40 million（Xotc） this round and the weighting factor of Asch is 2, the Asch coin is calculated as 100 million（Sotc） totally.
 The proportion of Asch coin:
-Pxas = Xxas * Kxas / Sxas = 40 million * 2/100 million = 0.8
+Potc = Xotc * Kotc / Sotc = 40 million * 2/100 million = 0.8
 If total number of Bitcoin to participate in airdrop is 5 million（Xbtc） this round and the weighting factor of Bitcoin is 1, the Bitcoin is calculated as 20 million（Sbtc） totally.
 The proportion of Bitcoin:
 Pbtc = Xbtc * Kbtc / Sbtc = 5 million * 1/20 million = 0.25